-Although the theory calls for using surviving-fertility rather than average fertility as the explanatory variable, we can nonetheless construct measures of average fertility by using responses to the question of "children ever born" included in the Census as of 1900.63 For each cohort and state one can create a measure of fertility by calculating the average number of children born to women belonging to a given age bracket in that state.
+Although the theory calls for using surviving-fertility rather than average fertility as the explanatory variable, we can nonetheless construct measures of average fertility by using responses to the question of "children ever born" included in the Census as of 1900.65 For each cohort and state one can create a measure of fertility by calculating the average number of children born to women belonging to a given age bracket in that state.
 I chose to do this, whenever possible, for women between the ages of 38-42.
 Thus, for example, the fertility of women born in between 1908 and 1912, labelled the 1910 cohort, is calculated using the responses of women 38-42 years old in the 1950 census.
+A cohort's fertility is attached to a date two decades later, e.g., the variables for 1880 include the fertility of the cohort born in 1860.